 Be sure to follow these tips when using foil in your air fryer:

-- Only place foil in the bottom of the basket
+- Only place foil in the bottom of the cooking basket

 - Do not place foil in the bottom of pan where grease and food particles fall.
-Keep your foil in the basket
+Keep your foil in the cooking basket only

 - Don’t cover the entirety of the basket with aluminum foil — your air fryer needs some of these holes to be exposed for proper air flow and cooking